DauNguyenMinhTuan/Writeups-THM/adventofcyber2024/adventofcyber2024.md

 * [[Log Analysis] Day 3: Even if I wanted to go, their vulnerabilities wouldn't allow it](#log-analysis-day-3-even-if-i-wanted-to-go-their-vulnerabilities-wouldnt-allow-it)
 * [[Atomic Red Team] Day 4: I'm all atomic inside!](#atomic-red-team-day-4-im-all-atomic-inside)
 * [[XXE] Day 5: SOC-mas XX-what-ee?](#xxe-day-5-soc-mas-xx-what-ee)
+* [[Sandboxes] Day 6: If I can't find a nice malware to use, I'm not going.](#sandboxes-day-6-if-i-cant-find-a-nice-malware-to-use-im-not-going)

 ## [OPSEC] Day 1: Maybe SOC-mas music, he thought, doesn't come from a store?